· Subodh Gupta · Cloud Computing

 Set instance metadata during creation:

-gcloud compute instances create INSTANCE_NAME --zone=ZONE \ --metadata=key1=value1,key2=value2
+gcloud compute instances create INSTANCE_NAME --zone=ZONE \ --metadata=key1=value1,key2=value2Set instance metadata on an existing instance:

-gcloud compute instances update INSTANCE_NAME --zone=ZONE \ --metadata=key1=new_value1,key3=value3
+gcloud compute instances update INSTANCE_NAME --zone=ZONE \ --metadata=key1=new_value1,key3=value3Get instance metadata:

-gcloud compute instances describe INSTANCE_NAME --zone=ZONE --format='value(metadata.items)'
+gcloud compute instances describe INSTANCE_NAME --zone=ZONE --format='value(metadata.items)'- Access metadata from within the VM using

-curl "http://metadata.google.internal/computeMetadata/v1/" -H "Metadata-Flavor: Google"
+curl "http://metadata.google.internal/computeMetadata/v1/" -H "Metadata-Flavor: Google".

 - Access metadata from within the VM using